Non-engagement with a programme

 If you encounter a problem during your programme, it is critical that you stay in contact with your supervisor(s) and/or your RSP.

 If there is a breakdown in the relationship that you have with your supervisor, and it has not been possible to resolve the difficulties by engaging directly with each other, then please engage with your RSP and/or one of the other supports available to navigate these challenges.
-Details of this process are available in the Policy for Conflict Resolution for Supervisor(s) and Graduate Research Students.
+Details of this process are available in the Policy for Conflict Resolution for Supervisor(s) and Graduate Research Students

-If non-engagement with your programme, with your supervisor(s) and your RSP continues, and you are in Stage 1 of the PhD, then this will be taken into account at the time of your Transfer Assessment.
+If non-engagement with your programme, your supervisor(s) and your RSP continues, and you are in Stage 1 of the PhD, then this will be taken into account at the time of your Stage Transfer Assessment.

-If non-engagement with your programme and/or failure to complete work to an appropriate standard, with your supervisor(s) and your RSP continues, and you are in Stage 2 of your PhD then the School may seek an additional meeting(s) to assess their progress, as outlined in section 7.48 of Academic Regulations (or 8.36 for Professional Doctorates), to assess your progress in your programme.
+If non-engagement with your programme and/or failure to complete work to an appropriate standard and you are in Stage 2 of your PhD, then the School may seek an additional meeting(s) to assess your progress in your programme, as outlined in section 7.48 of Academic Regulations (or 8.36 for Professional Doctorates).

-There may be circumstances where, despite active engagement with your research programme, academic or research related reasons mean that it is not feasible for you to progress to Stage 2 of a PhD.
-In those circumstances, a Transfer Assessment may result in a recommendation to change to a different programme.
+There may be circumstances where, despite active engagement with your research programme, academic or research-related reasons mean that it is not feasible for you to progress to Stage 2 of a PhD.
+In those circumstances, a Stage Transfer Assessment may result in a recommendation to change to a different programme.
 If the chance of such a circumstance arises, you should engage with any efforts by your supervisor and RSP to support you academically.